hecksalmonids/geode/README.md

 `--main` (`-m` for short).

 To generate a crystal without events, add the option `--without-events`.
 Similarly, to generate a crystal without commands, add the option `--without-commands`.
+To generate a crystal without database model classes, add the option `--without-models`.

 All crystals include the `Bot::Models` module, which contains the database's model classes.